MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

 ---
-title: ActionScript Quickstart for Flash
+title: ActionScript quickstart for Flash
 author: v-thopra
 description: This guide will help you make your first PlayFab API call using ActionScript. ms.author: v-thopra